nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 nRF9160: Asset Tracker
 ######################

-The Asset Tracker demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160 DK to the `nRF Cloud`_ via LTE, transmit GPS and sensor data, and retrieve information about the modem.
+The Asset Tracker demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160-based board to the `nRF Cloud`_ via LTE, transmit GPS and sensor data, and retrieve information about the device.

 Overview
 ********

+The application uses the LTE link control driver to establish a network connection.
-The application sends data that is collected by an nRF9160 DK to Nordic Semiconductor's cloud solution, `nRF Cloud`_, where the data is visualized.
+It then collects various data locally, and transmits the data to Nordic Semiconductor's cloud solution, `nRF Cloud`_.
+The data is visualized in nRF Cloud's web interface.

-This data includes the GPS position, accelerometer data (the device's physical orientation), and data from various environment sensors.
+The collected data includes the GPS position, accelerometer readings (the device's physical orientation), and data from various environment sensors.

 .. list-table::
    :header-rows: 1